What is GTM data management?

 Effective data management safeguards against data breaches and unauthorized access.
 Data privacy and security management practices improve access control measures and enable encryption.
 Additionally, data management plays a vital role in ensuring compliance with data privacy laws such as GDPR and CCPA.

-GTM teams face specific data problems that slow down pipeline generation and inflate costs.
-The issues show up in CRMs, marketing automation platforms, and enrichment tools.
-Left unmanaged, they compound over time.
+GTM data problems show up in CRMs, marketing automation platforms, and enrichment tools.
+Left unmanaged, they compound over time and slow down pipeline generation while inflating costs.

 GTM data lives in multiple places.
 Your CRM holds contact records.
 Your marketing automation tool tracks engagement.
 Enrichment platforms add firmographics.
 Spreadsheets store territory assignments.